ankitsrivastava637/zonmart_v1/README.md

 - Data Integrity: Zonmart ensures data integrity by generating unique IDs for users.

 ## Assumptions
+- Here the get_user_by_id has been mostly used, so user_id is being used for acccessing particular user assuming that front-end developer or other developer accessing the route has user_id while calling, but it can be replcaed with username.
+For this the route can be replaced with username and other function could be used for getting user by username and username can be made unique.

 - This project is part of a more extensive backend system that includes other features within different apps.
 These apps can access Zonmart's APIs through cross-origin communication.